plone/training/rapido.rst

 - here also, we need to get the current talk,
 - then we get the corresponding record,
-- and we get its current total votes
+- and we get its current total votes.

   .. code-block:: python